Shell basics

 The prompt

 In command-line interfaces, a command prompt is a sequence of characters indicating that the interpreter is ready to accept input.
-It can also provide some information (e.g. time, error types, username and hostname, etc.)
+It can also provide some information (e.g. time, error types, username, hostname, etc.)

 The Bash prompt is customizable.
-By default, it often gives the username and the hostname, and it typically ends with $.
+By default, it gives the username and the hostname, and it ends with the dollar sign ($

 Commands